The Road to Newarre

 'Holding a sword is not enough.
 A proper mercenary requires two hands.
 I could never make lover out the window or SB with only one....'

 This small mention should be obvious to anyone studying the move in closer detail and is a fine example of exactly how all of the individual observations can be gradually woven together into a nice secure knot of top grade tinfoil.
 This is how the game works, and it is a game between DM Pat and his readers.
 He didn't write these lines randomly, he deliberately placed them there 'just so' for us to find and elaborate upon until we reach the correct conclusion.
-He has even highlighted its importance for us with one of his signature endings,that of a four dot ellipsis.... which, if you keep your eyes open for them (amongst other things), you will soon discover that they can be recognised as a big Pat signpost to keep pointing you in the right direction.
+He has even highlighted its importance for us with one of his signature endings, that of a four dot ellipsis.... which, if you keep your eyes open for them (amongst other things), you will soon discover that they can often be recognised as a big Pat signpost to keep pointing you in the right direction.
 Keep your eyes open for them and they will start to give you a good feel for further things which are usually important.

 The direction that this particular cryptic indication points is towards the future, far away from Kvothe and the Adem as our new bread-crumb trail crosses the boundary of miles and years over to connect us with the interludes that feature Kote, Landlord at the Waystone Inn.
 In these pages the 'narrator' takes over the chronicling of the scene and (for reasons as yet unknown) the name used for the barman during this interlude is Kvothe the innkeeper, not Kote.
 That is a further mystery to explore another day but for now we are here to analyse the scene where he is seen to be fighting with the two soldiers, late on the second day...